Analytics4MD/A4MD/README.md

 make install
 ```

-*Note that* on Cori at NERSC, it is required to replace pure MPI compilers (mpicc, mpicxx, mpifort) with compiler wrappers (cc, CC, ftn), respectively.
+> *Note that* on Cori at NERSC, it is required to replace pure MPI compilers (mpicc, mpicxx, mpifort) with compiler wrappers (cc, CC, ftn), respectively.

-3. Build A4MD Python package
+3. Build A4MD built-in analysis package

 ```
 cd a4md